5 Possible Causes of Sibling Rivalry—6 Parenting Tips to Handle it.

 - Children love and listen to their parents, more than anyone else, when they are young.
 If the parents exhibit a strong bond themselves, the children will be inspired to follow the same.

-- It is advisable to practice what you preach, to avoid rivalries among your kids.
+- It is advisable, to practice what you preach, to avoid rivalries among your kids.

-- Parents must be impartial and should avoid comparisons.
+- Parents must be impartial, and should avoid comparisons.

 - One basic factor, which gives rise to Sibling Rivalry is, the desire to get appreciation by the parent.
-No other praise can be as big as that for the child.
+No other praise, can be as big as that for the child.

-- Therefore, the parents must be judicious, so that one kid may not feel neglected than the other.
+- Therefore, the parents must be judicious, so that one kid may not feel neglected, than the other.

 1. Do not get too much involved:

-2. Do Not Intervene or Examine:
+2. Do not intervene, or examine:

-If you intervene, the kids would not learn to solve their problems themselves and would always ask for your intervention.
-Try to ignore or ask them to resolve their differences themselves.
+If you intervene, the kids would not learn to solve their problems themselves, and would always ask for your intervention.
+Try to ignore, or ask them to resolve their differences themselves.
 Do not try to examine, whose fault it was.
 In any case, if there is a fight, two people are involved.

 When the kids try to resolve disputes on their own, they also learn some basic skills, which can be useful to them in their future.

-They would learn that there can be a different point of view, or other opinion.
+They would learn, that there can be a different point of view, or other opinion.
 They may also learn about, how to make negotiations, and compromises.

-Make some rules that there should not be any shouting, yelling, physical harm, bickering etc. and whoever breaks the rules will have to bear the consequences.
+Make some rules, that there should not be any shouting, yelling, physical harm, bickering etc. and whoever breaks the rules, will have to bear the consequences.

-Make them responsible for their actions and behaviour.
+Make them responsible, for their actions and behaviour.
 This would also discourage the discussion about, who was 'right' and who was 'wrong.'

-5. Teach them to respect Individual Needs:
+5. Teach them, to respect Individual needs:

 Each child has some different and unique needs.
-You as a parent should understand that and if you are successful in explaining this to your kids, there would not be any jealousy and rather the other child would help you in performing your duties towards the child in need of your attention.
+You, as a parent should understand that, and if you are successful in explaining this to your kids, there would not be any jealousy, and rather the other child would help you, in performing your duties, towards the child, in need of your attention.

-6. Listening Always Helps:
+6. Listening always helps:

-Each child should get the feeling that he/ she got the equal opportunity to be heard.
+Each child, should get the feeling that he/ she got the equal opportunity to be heard.
 Merely venting out their feelings, makes them feel better.

 A little bit of appreciation, if the kids are happy and teamed up, goes a long way, to further their efforts.
 Because kids always want to make their parents happy.

-Sibling Rivalry though, a sensitive and delicate issue, can be easily handled by the parents.
+- Sibling Rivalry though, a sensitive and delicate issue, can easily be handled by the parents.

-Show the children, that you love them, care for them, worry for them.
+- Show the children, that you love them, care for them, worry for them.

-Have family sittings, create moments of Fun and Happy Bonding, Make them feel for each other.
+- Have family sittings, create moments of Fun, and Happy Bonding, make them feel for each other.

-Make them realise that the parents, brothers and sisters always will stand for you, in happy times as well as troubled times.
+- Make them realise, that the parents, brothers and sisters, always will stand for you, in happy times, as well as troubled times.

-Even when the children grow up, have regular family gatherings and encourage them to share, their family matters or work related matters.
+- Even when, the children grow up, have regular family gatherings, and encourage them to share, their family matters, or work related matters.

-Spending time with each other or remaining connected to each other, always helps in sharing happy and strong bond among Siblings.
+- Spending time with each other, or remaining connected to each other, always helps in sharing happy, and strong bond among Siblings.

 Parenting Skills from Practical Parenting: Source: You tube